 Comparison of previous estimates to current mobile broadband traffic statistic

-The global estimate from Report ITU-R M.2072 (2005) were quite conservative compared to the actual mobile traffic rise from 2007 to 2010, as shown in the Figure xxyy.
+The global estimate from Report ITU-R M.2072 (2005) were quite conservative compared to the actual mobile traffic (Wi-Fi offloading traffic not included) rise from 2007 to 2010, as shown in the Figure 23.

-FIGURE xxYY
+FIGURE 23.

 Comparision between traffic forecasts from Report ITU-R M.2072 and actual global mobile traffic (2007-2010)